Adding an allowance

-How to add an allowance to a pay run in Payroller
+Learn how to add an allowance to a pay run in Payroller.
+Read up on the different definitions for Allowances here.

 Learn how to add an allowance to a pay run in Payroller with our simple guide below.